 The harmonica fits right in your pocket and you can play the blues or whatever your music preference, all on your own.
-Here’s my list of favorites which should help you pick out the best harmonica for beginners like yourself.
+Here’s my list of favorites which should help you pick out the best harmonica for you.

-7 Harmonicas for Beginners to Play the Blues Like You’re in Memphis
+Best Harmonicas for Beginners - Play the Blues Like You’re in Memphis

 Table of Contents

-- 7 Harmonicas for Beginners to Play the Blues Like You’re in Memphis
+- Best Harmonicas for Beginners - Play the Blues Like You’re in Memphis

 - Tuning Differences

 - Musical Genres